 - I've worked in a GP surgery offering general counselling services to referred patients.

 - I've worked with a cancer support charity, offering counselling to people affected by a cancer diagnosis; patients, family members, carers and the bereaved.

-As a counsellor I have experience of counselling people challenged by:
+As a counsellor I have experience of working with and exploring: